Ján Greguš

-Ján Greguš (born 29 January 1991) is a Slovak professional footballer who plays as a midfielder for Nashville SC and the Slovakia national team.
+Ján Greguš (born 29 January 1991) is a Slovak professional footballer who plays as a midfielder for the Slovakia national team.

 Club career

 Greguš began playing football at the hometown club Nitra.
 On 20 May 2009, he made his senior debut in Corgoň Liga against Spartak Trnava at the age of 18.

 After four games for Nitra, Greguš signed for Baník Ostrava in July 2009.
 He scored his first goal in a 1–0 away win against Hradec Králové on 8 April 2012.

-In January 2013 Greguš joined English Championship club Bolton Wanderers on loan with Wanderers manager Dougie Freedman stating he would initially be part of the club's development squad.
+In January 2013, Greguš joined English Championship club Bolton Wanderers on loan with Wanderers manager Dougie Freedman stating he would initially be part of the club's development squad.
 He scored on his development squad debut against Manchester City in a 3–3 draw.
 After one year at Bolton Wanderers during which he mostly played for the development squad Greguš returned to Baník Ostrava.

 Greguš moved to Jablonec mid-season during the 2014–15 campaign.
 He went on to make 36 appearances scoring 6 goals before leaving the club.

 On 19 June 2016, the Danish club Copenhagen announced the signing of Greguš on a four-year contract.